KipCollo/ToolsCorn/DevOps/VCS/Git/4-branch.md

 $ git diff /filepath/filename
 ```

-* git rebase

-Rebase is one of two Git utilities that specializes in integrating changes from one branch onto another.
+- `git rebase` - Rebase is one of two Git utilities that specializes in integrating changes from one branch onto another.
 The other change integration utility is git merge.
 Merge is always a forward-moving change record.
 Alternatively, rebase has powerful history rewriting features.
 Let's see a visual of what git rebase does.

 ```bash